jbmagination/snowdriftland/README.md

-# MiS:IGE Mirror
+# MiS Mirror

-A mirror of *Mission in Snowdriftland: Indie Games Edition*.
+A mirror of *Mission in Snowdriftland* and *Mission in Snowdriftland: Indie Games Edition*.
 Also check out the 2006 Mission in Snowdriftland mirror [here](https://snowdriftland.live) by [Minerscale](https://github.com/Minerscale), the [chick chick BOOM WiiWare website mirror](http://github.com/jbmagination/chickchickBOOM) by me.

+# Mission in Snowdriftland
+Fully restored and working!
+The game archive was taken from [Minerscale](https://github.com/Minerscale) to keep the archive alive after snowdriftland.live vanishes (thank you for your hard work!)

+The other archives for Mission in Snowdriftland are in progress.

+# Mission in Snowdriftland: Indie Games Edition

 ## Preview